gpapamak/distilling_model_knowledge/README.md

 This project includes all the code from my MSc thesis at the University of Edinburgh:

-> G. Papamakarios. _Distilling Model Knowledge_.
-MSc by Research Thesis, Centre for Doctoral Training in Data Science, University of Edinburgh.
-2015.
+> G. Papamakarios, _Distilling Model Knowledge_, MSc by Research Thesis, University of Edinburgh, 2015.
 [[arXiv]](https://arxiv.org/abs/1510.02437) [[bibtex]](https://gpapamak.github.io/bibtex/distilling_model_knowledge.bib)

 ## How to get started